Nuclear Engineering

 Nuclear Science and Engineering Seminar2.0

-Graduate research (minimum)12.0
+Graduate research (minimum)6.0

 Graduate research or elective courses3.0

 MS students must complete and defend a research thesis in accordance with this Graduate catalog and the Nuclear Science and Engineering Thesis Procedures.
-The student must complete the preparation and defense of a Thesis Proposal as described by the Nuclear Science and Engineering Proposal Procedures at least one semester before the student defends his or her MS thesis.
+The student must complete the preparation and defense of a thesis proposal as described by the Nuclear Science and Engineering Proposal Procedures at least one semester before the student defends his or her MS thesis.

 Doctor of Philosophy (PhD)